-Use this BMI Calculator to find out what your Body Mass Index is.
-Simply use the sliding scale or type to input your current weight (kg) and height (cm) to calculate your Body Mass Index:
+Use this accurate BMI Calculator to find out what your Body Mass Index (BMI) is.
+Simply move the sliding scale or type in your current weight (kg) and height (cm) to see your calculated Body Mass Index.
+The BMI Calculator will display your BMI and BMI Classification below the sliders:

 This metric BMI Calculator is suitable for both women and men.
 We do not recommend its use for children.
 It is best to use this tool in combination with your waist measurement.
 Read on further to learn why Body Mass Index is such a popular method for defining what a healthy weight range is.